jonlpersson/ed-latimore/site/_posts/2022-11-11-best-supplements-for-boxers.md

 Fish oil may be a surprise as a must-have supplement, but it shouldn’t be overlooked.
 The Omega-3 fatty acids found in fish oil provide numerous benefits, including improving bone density, reducing inflammation, and relieving joint pain that may result from intense training.<sup>[5](#fn:5){: .footnote rel="footnote"}</sup> Fish oil can also help you shed excess body fat and increase lean muscle mass.

 Research also shows that fish oil can improve cardiovascular function and reduce heart rate, allowing for better oxygen consumption during workouts, and leading to greater aerobic performance.
-If you want to increase your training sessions' intensity, fish oil should be an obvious addition to your supplementation routine.
+If you want to increase your training sessions’ intensity, fish oil should be an obvious addition to your supplementation routine.

 I’ve found the soft gel capsules to be a natural, high-quality Omega-3 source that doesn’t leave a strong fishy taste in my mouth.
 I usually take 1-2 capsules with either breakfast or lunch to help get full absorption.